RANDCorporation/mced-spillover-2025/readme.md

 Sean Man, Pedro Nascimento de Lima, Beth Ann Griffin, Joshua Eagan

 For questions or suggestions, please open an issue or contact the project maintainer.

+### Data

+Data included in this repository were obtained from `https://www.england.nhs.uk/`, see code comments for specific URLs.
+These data are made available for public use under the [OGL 3](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/ "license text") license.

+### License

+This code is licensed under version 3 of the GPL or any later version.